zpl-c/librg/README.md

 #### Legend:

-* ❔ - Library was not tested on this platform/compiler yet
+* ❔ - The library was not tested on this platform/compiler yet
-* ✅ - Library successfully compiles and all tests are executed properly
+* ✅ - The library successfully compiles, and all tests are executed properly

 ## Development

-If you wish to contribute, add new feature, optimizations, or overall improvements, here are the instructions on how to do that:
+If you wish to contribute, add new features, optimizations, or overall improvements, here are the instructions on how to do that:

 1. Clone the repo, f.e.: `git clone https://github.com/zpl-c/librg.git`
-2. Run `make` to build all projects, and verify everything works
+2. Run `make` to build all projects and verify everything works
 3. Develop a feature, add tests for it in `code/tests/`
 4. And eventually run `make test` again to check

-In case you are working from **Windows**, and/or are not able to use `make`, you can also use built-in `cmake` config file to generate a Visual Studio solution, to do that:
+In case you are working from **Windows**, and/or are not able to use `make`, you can also use the built-in `cmake` config file to generate a Visual Studio solution, to do that:

 1. `mkdir build`
 2. `cd build`